paurocher/webtest/README.md

 - Centralize communication channels between ice climbers.
   So far we use a lot FaceBook and Messenger but finding past messages gets often difficult.
 - Reduce hazard.
-  Communication is a key part of safety.
+  Communication is a key part in safety.
 Quickly sharing current conditions can make for more informed decision-making.
 - Bring back the use of the first-nation toponomy.
   Increase importance, care and culture levels by making people more aware of their surroundings history and cultural heritage.
 - Consolidate CS50 knowledge.
   One of my favorite things I have learned during this course has been the database creation and management (even though I apparently failed at the Fiftyville project :D ).
-  Also, Flask has sparked a lot of interest on me!
+  Also, Flask and Jinja have sparked a lot of interest in me!

 ## The project
 The "Ice Climbing Reports" project is a web application that allows users to communicate with each other about their ice climbing experiences.
 These experiences can be either weather reports, state of the ice in a particular climbing site, personal stories about a particular ice climbing experience, tips and tricks, car-pooling, etc ...